List of countries with Burger King franchises

-and China), with plans to open more than 3000 locations in three of those four countries.
+Today, Burger King operates in almost every country in the Western Hemisphere, and most of Europe and East Asia.
 Burger King also has a longstanding presence at U.S. Army and U.S. Air Force installations worldwide, dating back to the 1980s under a contract with Army & Air Force Exchange Service.
 Today, while other chains such as Taco Bell, Popeyes, and Subway have a presence on military bases, virtually every major Army and Air Force installation hosts a BK restaurant.

 History

 A Burger King restaurant with drive-thru, playground and terrace in Orihuela Costa, Spain.
 Spain was the location of the first continental European Burger King.

 Burger King was first founded in Jacksonville, Florida, in 1953, as Insta-Burger King.
 Shortly after the acquisition of the chain by Pillsbury in 1967, Burger King opened its first Canadian restaurant in Windsor, Ontario, in 1969.
 Other international locations followed soon after: Oceania in 1971 with its Australian franchise Hungry Jack's, and Europe in 1975 with a restaurant in Madrid, Spain.
 Beginning in 1982, BK and its franchisees began operating stores in several East Asian countries, including Japan, Taiwan, Singapore and South Korea.
 Due to high competition, all of the Japanese locations were closed in 2001; however, BK reentered the Japanese market in June 2007.
 BK's Central and South American operations began in Mexico in the late 1970s, and by the early 1980s it was operating locations in Caracas, Venezuela, Santiago, Chile and Buenos Aires, Argentina.

 While Burger King lags behind McDonald's in international locations by over 12,000 stores, by 2008 it had managed to become the largest chain in several countries, including Mexico and Spain.

 The company divides its international operations into three segments: The Middle East, Europe and Africa division (EMEA), Asia-Pacific (APAC) and Latin America and the Caribbean (LAC).
 In each of these regions, Burger King has established several subsidiaries to develop strategic partnerships and alliances to expand into new territories.
 In its EMEA group, Burger King's Switzerland-based subsidiary Burger King Europe GmbH is responsible for the licensing and development of BK franchises in those regions.
 In the APAC region, the Singapore-based BK AsiaPac, Pte.
 Ltd. business unit handles franchising for East Asia, the Asian subcontinent and all Oceanic territories.
 The LAC region includes Mexico, Central and South America and the Caribbean Islands.